janjovellanos/vituity/README.md

 # Vituity EDI Interview Project

 Welcome to my Vituity EDI Assessment!
 This project demonstrates my Python programming and data manipulation capabilities.
-In this project, I have processed patient data and generate modified CSV files, a report, and more.
+In this project, I have processed patient data and generated modified CSV files, a report, and more.

 ## Project Structure